What Is Depth Psychology? Jung’s Approach to the Unconscious

 What is Depth Psychology?

-Depth psychology is the study of the unconscious (sometimes referred to as the “unconscious mind”).
+Depth psychology is the study of the unconscious layers of the psyche—the hidden forces that influence personality, behavior, and experience.

-Bleuler was the director of the Burghölzli Asylum in Zürich, where Carl Jung began his career.
+Psychiatrist Eugen Bleuler coined the phrase Tiefenpsychologie (literally “psychology of depth”) in the early 1900s while directing the Burghölzli Asylum in Zürich, where a young Carl Jung began his career.

-By bringing the unconscious material of the individual to consciousness—both personal and collective—one moves from fragmentation and “one-sidedness” toward wholeness.
+By bringing the individual’s unconscious material to consciousness—both personal and collective—one moves from fragmentation and “one-sidedness” toward wholeness.

 In this way, Jungian psychology shares many insights with Eastern philosophy and Western mysticism, even though Jung’s methods were different.